wateraccounting/WAPORWP/README.md

 ## 1.2	Protocol: objectives, scope and target audience
 The protocol is aimed at guiding users to use python script to assess land and water productivity, productivity gaps, and other performance indicators such as water consumption, beneficial fraction, equity, adequacy, reliability applying the FAO Water Productivity Open-access portal (WaPOR).
 <br/>**Scope:** the assessment is tailored to biophysical water productivity defined as biomass or crop yield per unit of water consumption; and land productivity (i.e. biomass or crop yield); socio-economic productivity analyses is beyond the scope of the protocol.

+<br/>**Scope:** the assessment is tailored to biophysical water productivity defined as biomass or crop yield per unit of water consumption, land productivity (i.e. biomass or crop yield), productivity gaps, and other irrigation performance indicators such as seasonal water consumption, seasonal reference evapotranpiration, equity, adequacy, reliability, relative water deficit, and relative biomass/yield reduction.
+Socio-economic productivity analyses is beyond the scope of the protocol.
 <br/> The full or part of the protocol can be implemented in rainfed crop production that gets the water sources from exclusively rainfall, or irrigated crop production that gets blue water from surface water, groundwater, or flood /spate/ sources.
 <br/> The protocol applies identical crop parameters and same start and end of season dates.
-One can analyse multiple crops, different starting and ending dates or multiple management units by running the scripts multiple times for different masking boundary; or alternatively by upgrading the script to loop through multiple masking values in a boundary.
+One can analyse multiple crops, different starting and ending dates or identify bright spots, compare different management intervention strategies and practices at the field/irrigation systems/river basin that falls in similar agro-climatic zones by running the scripts multiple times for different masking boundary; or alternatively by upgrading the script to loop through multiple masking values in a boundary.
-The protocol estimate productivity gaps from fields, schemes or region in similar agro-climatic zones.
-Implementing the protocol beyond fields/ scheme level such as comparison of indicators and assessment of productivity gaps at river basin and country levels, which could fall in different agro-climatic zones, require normalization for climate variation – which is outside the scope of the protocol.
+The protocol estimate productivity gaps and identify bright spots from fields, schemes or region in similar agro-climatic zones.
+However, comparison of indicators and assessment of productivity gaps at fields, river basin and country levels, which could fall in different agro-climatic zones, require normalization for climate variation – which is beyond the scope of the protocol.
 <br/>**Target**: The protocol is developed for project leads, irrigation managers and researchers who could run python script.

 # 2	Structure of the protocol